Thunderbolts*: Cast

 A member of the Thunderbolts who was trained in the Red Room as a Black Widow assassin.
-Pugh said the character has been affected by the traumatic events of recent Marvel Cinematic Universe (MCU) projects, including the death of her adoptive sister Natasha Romanoff / Black Widow in the film Avengers: Endgame (2019).
+Pugh said the character has been affected by the traumatic events of recent Marvel Cinematic Universe (MCU) projects, including the death of her sister Natasha Romanoff / Black Widow in the film Avengers: Endgame (2019).
 Co-writer Eric Pearson explained that while the loss of Romanoff was addressed, there was not more looking to the past to "push forward" to give Yelena a "big leadership role moving forward".
 Pugh was shocked by the reveal that the Thunderbolts would be known as the New Avengers, and believed Yelena being a part of that team was "probably keeping her alive", giving her purpose with a family unit that relied on her and "allowed her to feel loved again".
 Violet McGraw reprises her role as a young Yelena from the film Black Widow (2021).